Robert Carr, Earl of Somerset: Marriage to Frances Howard

 When Salisbury died in 1612, James had the notion of governing in person as his own chief Minister of State, with Carr carrying out many of Salisbury's former duties and acting as the king's secretary.
 But James' inability to attend closely to official business exposed the government to factionalism.
 The Howard party, consisting of Henry Howard, 1st Earl of Northampton; Thomas Howard, 1st Earl of Suffolk; his son-in-law William Knollys, 1st Earl of Banbury; Charles Howard, 1st Earl of Nottingham, and Sir Thomas Lake, soon took control of much of the government and its patronage.
 Even the powerful Carr, hardly experienced for the responsibilities thrust upon him and often dependent on his intimate friend Overbury for assistance with government papers, fell into the Howard camp.
 He had done this after beginning an affair with Frances Howard, Countess of Essex, daughter of the Earl of Suffolk.

 Overbury mistrusted the Howards and still had Carr's ear, and tried to prevent the marriage.
-In order to remove him from court, the Howard faction manipulated Overbury into seeming to be disrespectful to the queen.
+In order to remove him from court, the Howard faction manipulated Overbury into seeming to be disrespectful to Anne of Denmark.
 They then persuaded the king to offer Overbury an assignment as ambassador to the court of Tsar Michael of Russia, aware that his refusal would be tantamount to treason.
 The plan worked and Overbury declined, wishing to remain in England and at his friend's side.
 On 22 April 1613 Overbury was placed in the Tower of London at the king's "request", eventually dying there five months later on 15 September "of natural causes".

 On 25 September 1613, and supported by the king, Lady Essex obtained a decree of nullity of marriage against her husband, Robert Devereux, 3rd Earl of Essex.
 On 3 November 1613 Carr was advanced to the Earldom of Somerset, on 23 December appointed Treasurer of Scotland.
-On 26 December, Lady Essex married Carr.
+On 26 December, Lady Essex married Carr at Whitehall Palace.
+King James gave Somerset a sword with a gold hilt and scabbard and jewels said to be worth £10,000 to his bride.
+Wedding festivities included The Somerset Masque and The Masque of Flowers, depicting a scene in Virginia.
+On 4 January 1614, the Lord Mayor's masque, Thomas Middleton's lost Masque of Cupids, was performed at the Merchant Taylor's Hall to celebrate the wedding.